ojasjain24/portfolio/README.md

 # Deployment 📦

 - Once you are done with your setup and have successfully completed all steps above, you need to put your website online!
-- I personally have deployed my portfolio using firebase, but it only provides `.web.app` domain name.
-You can use any doimain name provider to deploy you portfolio on any domain.
+- I personally have deployed my portfolio on firebase.
+You can use any deployment platform like Heroku, Vercel, Firebase, DigtalOcean, AWS, etc. to deploy your portfolio.

 # Contribute :